-- All advertising and signage must clearly state who paid for it.
+All advertising and signage must clearly state who paid for it.
 See the campaign finance section of our website for more information.

-- Write-in candidates should check to see if an Ethics Statement is also required to be filed for that contest.
+Write-in candidates should check to see if an Ethics Statement is also required to be filed for that contest.
 In most cases, it is.

-- Write-in candidates should provide Voter Services with a written request for accumulation of write-in votes (AKA Letter of Accumulation).
+Write-in candidates should provide Voter Services with a written request for accumulation of write-in votes (AKA Letter of Accumulation).
 There is no official form for this.
 This is a letter from the candidate stating the race they are running for, and a list of the various names/spellings they would like to be counted for them.
-Consider first initial last name, nicknames, common misspellings of last name, etc. Such votes are then likely credited to the write-in candidate.
+Consider first initial last name, nicknames, common misspellings of last name, etc. Such votes are then more likely to be credited to the write-in candidate.